cmecmetrics/Drought_Metrics/README.md

 - Change the filenames in \<path to Drought Metrics\>/cmec_drought_metrics.sh as needed
 - Run the following commands:
 `bin/cmec-driver register <path to Drought Metrics>`
 `bin/cmec-driver run obs/Drought_Metrics model/Drought_Metrics output Drought_Metrics`

+Your results will be written to cmec-driver/output/Drought_Metrics.
+Open cmec-driver/output/Drought_Metrics/index.html with your browser to view the generated metrics files and plots.

 ## Templates
 Tempelates of observational data, model data, weightfile used in interpolation, shapefile defining the evaluation regions and plots are provided.